-This fascinating book with colorful, full page, modern style illustrations and text with some Dr. Seuss like words is set on the planet Tenalp.
-Tenalp has seventeen seasons, including one where for a single day everything is backwards.
+This fascinating book with colorful, full-page, modern style illustrations and text with some Dr. Seuss like words is set on the planet Tenalp.
+Tenalp has seventeen seasons, including one where for a single day everything is backward.
 Young Andrea always looked forward to this season, so she could turn into a boy even if just for that day.
 One year she doesn’t change and she’s very dejected.
 However, the following day, she turns into a boy and happily stays that way!
-His worried parents take Andy to meet with some Backwardsologists who decide that Andy didn’t change on Backwards Day because as Andrea he was already backwards.
+His worried parents take Andy to meet with some Backwardsologists who decide that Andy didn’t change on Backwards Day because as Andrea he was already backward.
 They convince his parents that this was a Backwards Day Miracle and they now have a wonderful son.
 In future Backwards Days, Andy turns into a girl for just that day.
 This captivating paperback book can open the door for some fruitful discussions.
 The author is a married, transmasculine person, lives in Toronto, and has a son.
 Bear prefers to use gender independent when referring to young children instead of gender variant or transgender.
 (Ages 4-8+)

 Rough Tough Charley (2007) by Verla Kay, Tricycle Press.